ibm-cloud-docs/vpc/nlb-pools.md

 # Working with pools
 {: #nlb-pools}

 The {{site.data.keyword.cloud}} {{site.data.keyword.nlb_full}} (NLB) pool is a group of backend targets that receive the inbound customer traffic from the load balancer and provide your outbound traffic response.
-The pool has a protocol, a load balancing algorithm, the back end targets (VPC instances), the health checks for the back end targets, and the session stickiness.
+The pool has a protocol, a load-balancing algorithm, the back-end targets (VPC instances), the health checks for the back-end targets, and the session stickiness.
 {: shortdesc}

 You can configure pools when [creating a network load balancer](/docs/vpc?topic=vpc-nlb-ui-creating-network-load-balancer), or afterward by using the following procedure: